Safety Fest

 Program Manager/Instructor

 With over 20+ years in the mining industry, Jason is an MSHA approved instructor who provides exceptional safety and health training to new and experienced miners.
 Specializing in Parts 46, 48 & 49 of CFR 30, Jason has been training miners for 10+ years.
-He has the following endorsements from MSHA - IU, IS, MR and IN.
-Jason is also a Certified Occupational Safety and Health Specialist and Certified First Aid/CPR/AED Instructor.
+He has the following endorsements from MSHA - IU, IS, MR, and IN.
+Jason is also a Certified Occupational Safety and Health Specialist as well as a First Aid/CPR/AED Instructor.

 Jennifer Caraway